2023 Nissan Altima: Mid-Size AWD Sedan Review

 Automatic Emergency Braking with Pedestrian Detection can automatically activate the brakes to help avoid frontal collisions or reduce the severity of impacts.

 Save your bumper.
 The Altima Rear Automatic Braking watch is available right behind you for sedentary items you may not see.

-If it detects something, it can automatically activate the brakes to help avoid rear collisions or reduce the impact’s severity.
+It can automatically activate the brakes to help avoid rear collisions or reduce the impact’s severity if it detects something.

 Rear Traffic Warning